22lavonne/Ghidra-Knowledge-Graph/documentation/key-notions.md

 "Every namespace is a symbol"
 * `Namespace declares min 0 Symbol` <br />
 "Every name space declares 0 or more symbols"
-* `Symbol declaredBy Namespace exactly 1 Namespace` <br />
+* `Symbol declaredBy Namespace min 1 Namespace` <br />
-"Every symbol is declared by exactly 1 namespace"
+"Every symbol is declared by at least 1 namespace"
 * `Namespace hasName xsd:string exactly 1 name` <br />
 "Every namespace has exactly one name indicated by xsd:string"